awaardenberg/training_material/BioInfoSummer_2018_KinSwingR.md

 ### Extracting a more focused network

 You should clearly see that simply looking at all the predicted edges is difficult, when one wishes to extract *meaningful* information.
-We will now reduce the network to those with predicted significant kinase activity and view local co-occuring networks (to see if this is more useful).
+We will now reduce the network to those with predicted significant kinase activity and view local co-occurring networks (to see if this is more useful).

 Begin by selecting only the **kinases** with predicted significant activity (decreased or increased).